BoxianWang/cs77-final-project/README.md

 (this is partly because we chose to use pointer arrays rather than a CUDA vector analog).
 Therefore, the construction of the trees is mostly our own.
 We used a sorting algorithm from GeeksForGeeks in here as well.
 (Elliot)
 4. `cuda/advancedTracer`.
 This worked off of Book 2 ("The Next Week").
-It was implemented by Boxian and Erik.

 ### Work that is entirely borrowed
 1. The entire cpp directory